vlukiyanov/blog/content/posts/data-from-apis-parsing-data-science.md

 ```

 Alternatively you can view the code as a [Jupyter notebook](https://github.com/vlukiyanov/blog-examples/blob/main/python-api-examples/python_api_examples/request.ipynb).

+[^dataeng]: Throughout this guide we don't mention testing, in particular unit testing.
+The components discussed simplify testing but this is outside the scope.
+Perhaps something for another post.

 [^cache]: Given this data is static, we could use the `functools.lru_cache` (or `functools.cache` in Python 3.9) to prevent refetching; further details in the [functools documentation](https://docs.python.org/3/library/functools.html).